jamiewilbraham/azure-docs/articles/cognitive-services/Speech/How-to/how-to-authentication.md

 Connection: Keep-Alive
 ```

 If you cannot get an authorization token from the token service, check whether your subscription key is still valid.
-If you are using a free trial key, go to the [Cognitive Services subscription](https://azure.microsoft.com/try/cognitive-services/) page, click on "Log in" to login using the account that you used for applying the free trial key, and check whether the subscription key is expired or exceeds the quota.
+If you are using a free trial key, go to the [Cognitive Research Technologies subscription](https://azure.microsoft.com/try/cognitive-services/) page, click on "Log in" to login using the account that you used for applying the free trial key, and check whether the subscription key is expired or exceeds the quota.

 ### Use an authorization token in a request